Best Practices | Safety and Regulations | Petrochemical Industry Explosions

 A blast test can replicate the power of some, but not all, explosions.
 And it can't adjust for the reactions of people on site or give much insight into the long-term ramifications of a chemical plant explosion.
 Still, knowing about the safety features offered by these buildings can make employees more safety conscious and give them the protection they need to maintain the presence of mind required to control fires and chemical leaks before they spiral out of control.

 Without a safe place to shelter and knowledge of how to access it, it's only fair to expect employees to move as far away from an accident as possible without leaving anyone to contain it.
 In other words, there are psychological considerations to keep in mind when it comes to building an on-site safety plan.
-RedGuard's blast resistant buildings come in modular form.
+RedGuard's blast resistant buildings are modular.
 Still, they are built like permanent buildings, providing a psychological advantage to those who feel safer in a structure that doesn't look or feel portable.

 A worksite that takes safety seriously is more likely to retain experienced workers who know how to keep a cool head in an emergency.